Lordfirespeed/reproduce-xml-schema-problem/README.md

 ## Reproduction steps

-1. Open the repository root in an IntelliJ platform IDE (preferably Rider, as it bundles the MSBuild XML schema)
+1. Clone the repository and open its root in an IntelliJ platform IDE (preferably Rider, as it bundles the MSBuild XML schema)
 2. Open the file `Working/modified-msbuild.xsd`.
 Take note that the referenced schema location on line 8 is a locally available filepath.